 When pondering, “can dogs and cats breed?” several additional questions might pop into mind.
 Thoughts such as, “If not, why?” or “If so, where are all of the strange feline-canine combinations out there?”
 Is it really possible to crossbreed a dog and a cat?

-A dog and cat cannot interbreed with one another.
+As a general rule, crossbreeding between 2 animals belonging to different species won’t produce fertile offspring.
+So, a dog and cat cannot interbreed with one another.
 Genetic differences will not allow any successful offspring to generate between these two kinds of animals.
-Different species of the same kind of animal can successfully breed, but not two different kinds of animals- regardless of the species.

 This is the kind of topic that crosses into the imagination of movie scriptwriters and fictional authors everywhere.
 When you get the gist of this concept, the whole idea of animals that can breed together begin to get less confusing.

 We live in a world that is packed full of animals.
 However, the more we work our way backward, we wind up with fewer and fewer varieties and narrow them down to their original ancestry.

 When we remove all of the offshoots as we turn back the clock, we wind down to the original base types of animals.
 When we do this with dogs, we wind up with a couple of wolves.